What Is A Transactional Email And How To Send One In 2022 [+ Examples]

 - Avoid having spam addresses.

-These campaigns are perfect for keeping track of who joins your mailing list and increase your overall open, click-through, and conversion rates.
+These campaigns are perfect for keeping track of who joins your mailing list and increasing your overall open, click-through, and conversion rates.

 Example: Red Bull – eCommerce